thelogicstudio/freescout-api-php/README.md

 # Pagination

-When fetching a collection of entities the client will return an instance of `HelpScout\Api\Entity\Collection`.
-If the end point supports pagination then it will return an instance of `HelpScout\Api\Entity\PagedCollection`.
+When fetching a collection of entities the client will return an instance of `FreeScout\Api\Entity\Collection`.
+If the end point supports pagination then it will return an instance of `FreeScout\Api\Entity\PagedCollection`.

 ```php
 /** @var PagedCollection $users */